azureautomation/stop-azure-v2-vms/README.md

 DESCRIPTION

-This runbook connects to Azure using system assigned identity and starts all V2 VMs in an Azure subscription or resource group or a single named V2 VM.
+This runbook connects to Azure using system assigned identity and stops all V2 VMs in an Azure subscription or resource group or a single named V2 VM.

 You can attach a recurring schedule to this runbook to run it at a specific time.